sebkaster/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][flipped]

 I started to train my model with the data set provided by Udacity.
 The trained model performed quite well on the test track, but struggled to stay on the lane at some poins.
 Thus, I decided to create my own data set.
-I

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Furthermore, I recorded scenes that show what oen has to do when the car gets close to the border.
+Furthermore, I recorded scenes that show what one has to do when the car gets close to the border.
 This scenes are essential since without these scenes the model could not learn what do in these situations.

 In training mode, the simulator produces three images per frame while recording corresponding to left-, right-, and center-mounted cameras, each giving a different perspective of the track ahead.
 I used all of these images.

 After the collection process, I had 6301 number of data points.
 This data set had a lot of straight sections.
 Thus I randomly removed 75% of all images in straight sections.
 Thereby, the data set is reduced to 2356 image frames.